Skip to contents

 distance

-a squared matrix representing the distance between locations (see Details).
+A squared matrix representing the distance between locations (see Details).

 opportunity

-a squared matrix representing the number of opportunities between locations (see Details).
+A squared matrix representing the number of opportunities between locations (see Details).
 Can be easily computed with extract_opportunities().

 param

-a vector of numeric value(s) used to adjust the importance of distance or opportunity associated with the chosen law.
-A single value or a vector of several parameter values can be used (see Return).
+A numeric vector or a single numeric value used to adjust the importance of distance or opportunity associated with the chosen law.
 Not necessary for the original radiation law or the uniform law (see Details).

 check_names

-a boolean indicating if the ID location are used as vector names, matrix rownames and colnames and if they should be checked (see Note).
+A boolean indicating whether the location IDs used as matrix rownames and colnames should be checked for consistency (see Note).

 Value